-Cavco has entered into programs to provide some of the capital used by inventory lenders to finance wholesale home purchases by retailers.
+Cavco has entered into commercial loan agreements with certain distributors of our products under which the Company provides funds for Wholesale purchases.
 In addition, the Company has entered into direct commercial loan arrangements with distributors, communities and developers under which the Company provides funds for financing homes and invested in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities (see Note 6 to the Consolidated Financial Statements).
+Further, the Company has invested in and developed home-only loan pools and lending programs to attract third-party financier interest and to grow sales of new homes through traditional distribution points as well.